Home / Coffee Knowledge / Climate change and the greenhouse effect

 This is how the influence is calculated.

-Greenhouse gases CO2 and methane in comparison
+Greenhouse gases CO2 and methane compared

 Carbon is life - chemistry is divided into two major areas:

-• inorganic chemistry with about 200 000 compounds (without carbon) and
+• inorganic chemistry with approx. 200,000 compounds (without carbon) and

 Carbon cycle